Create an Automatic Reply in Outlook

 Now that you know what an automatic reply is, how do you set it up?

 First of all, it depends on which version of Outlook you use.
 If you use the desktop version of Outlook, setting an automatic reply is almost the same as in the web application.
-The difference is where the setting is located.
+The difference is in where the setting is located.

 OWA (Outlook Web Application)

-If you use the Outlook web application open your inbox then click the cogwheel at the top right.
+If you use the Outlook web application, open your inbox, then click the cogwheel at the top right.

-Once you’re inside the settings go into automatic replies, which you find close to the bottom.
+Once you’re inside the settings, go into automatic replies, which you find close to the bottom.

 The last thing you can do is check a box that replies only to contacts.
 I advise against using this because if you use a shared mailbox or if you get emails from people outside your contact list, the replies won’t be sent.